tomcatling/black-nb/README.md

 # nb-black

-`nb-black` filters applied black to the code cells of a Jupyter notebook.
+`nb-black` applies black to the code cells of a Jupyter notebook.

 ## Installation